t-rappos/auction-system/technologies research.md

 # Technologies Research
-This document researches different web technologies and provides a justified selection of technologies that will be used for this system.
+This document explores different web technologies / ideologies and provides a justified selection that will be used during the development of this system.

 ## In Brief